ERROR244/1337Library/README.md

    + **Description:** A function that reads a line from a file descriptor, handling multiple file descriptors.
    + **Usage:** Guidelines on implementing `get_next_line` in your project.
    + **en.subject:** [View the PDF](https://cdn.intra.42.fr/pdf/pdf/135365/en.subject.pdf).
-## garbage-collection
+## Garbage Collection

+### Description
-    + **Description:** Garbage collection is a form of automatic memory management in which a runtime system identifies and frees up memory that is no longer in use by the program.
-It's an essential part of languages like Java or Python, where memory management is automated.
-However, in languages like C or C++, memory management is manual, and the programmer is responsible for deallocating memory using functions like free().
+Garbage collection is a mechanism for automatic memory management where the system identifies and frees up memory that is no longer in use.
+In languages like **Java** or **Python**, this process is automated by the runtime.
+However, in **C** or **C++**, memory management is manual, and developers are responsible for freeing memory using functions like `free()`.

-    + **Basic Concept:**
+### Basic Concept
+In manual memory management (as in C), a simple garbage collection system can be implemented using a linked list to track memory allocations.
+This allows us to automate memory management, reducing the risk of memory leaks.
+The basic process involves:

+1. **Memory Allocation**:
-        + Allocate memory: When memory is dynamically allocated (e.g., using malloc()), a node is added to a linked list to store the reference (pointer) to the allocated block.
+   When memory is dynamically allocated (e.g., using `malloc()`), a node is added to a linked list to store a reference to the allocated block.

+2. **Memory Deallocation**:
-        + Deallocate memory: When the program is finished using the memory, it will traverse the list and free the memory before deleting the node from the linked list.
+   When the memory is no longer needed, the linked list is traversed to free the memory and delete the corresponding node from the list.

+3. **Garbage Collection**:
-        + Garbage collection: If certain blocks are no longer reachable from the main program (unreferenced), they can be freed from memory.
-You can implement this by periodically traversing the list to free up unreferenced blocks of memory.
+   If certain blocks of memory become unreferenced (no longer reachable by the program), they can be automatically freed.
+By periodically traversing the list, unreferenced memory can be identified and reclaimed.

-+ Garbage Collection Using a Linked List
+### Garbage Collection Using Linked Lists
-        In manual memory management (like in C), you could implement a simple garbage collection mechanism by keeping track of all memory allocations in a linked list.
-This list will store references to all the dynamically allocated blocks of memory, and you can traverse the list to free up memory once it's no longer needed.

-+ i used the lists in libft as part of garbage collection, we can keep track of dynamically allocated memory (heap-allocated objects) in a linked list.
-This approach ensures that when the program use ft_malloc to allocate memory, it no longer needs to be freed manually, the memory can be reclaimed, thus avoiding memory leaks.
+In C, you can simulate garbage collection by maintaining a linked list that tracks dynamically allocated memory (heap-allocated objects).
+Each time a memory block is allocated using a custom function like `ft_malloc`, the pointer to that memory is added to the list.
+This way, the memory does not need to be manually freed; the program can automatically reclaim memory, preventing leaks.

+By integrating a garbage collection mechanism with **Libft** (through linked list handling functions), dynamically allocated memory is managed efficiently, ensuring no manual `free()` calls are required.
+This approach improves memory safety and management, particularly in projects that require heavy dynamic memory use.